United States Postal Inspection Service: Fraud Prevention Videos

 The U.S. Postal Inspection Service partnered with High Noon Production Company to create a series of fraud prevention videos for field inspector presentations.
 All of the prevention films conclude with prevention tips for the public, describing how to avoid falling prey to the scheme depicted.
 Work commenced in 2003 that produced nine films over the course of several years covering a range of topics, including fake check scams, telemarketing fraud, work-from-home scams, and others.

 The Inspectors Television Series

-In October 2015, The Inspectors television series debuted — an innovative approach to consumer education and fraud prevention that used television as a medium to extend the reach of crime prevention efforts.
+In October 2015, The Inspectors television series debuted.
 The show's primary objective over its four seasons was to raise awareness of consumer fraud, educate the target audience about current scams, and provide tips on how they can avoid becoming victims.
-By socializing the nature of these crimes, The Inspectors sought to remove the mystique and the shame associated with victimization, and it encouraged and empowered victims to seek help.
+By socializing the nature of these crimes, The Inspectors sought to remove the mystique and the shame associated with victimization.

 During its run, the show received several awards and honors, including: